CPSC319-2017w1/coast.the-terminal/minutes/Sept-25.md

 * Need to finalize Requirements Doc.
 Due this Thursday.
     * There is a doc on google drive with the sections that need to be in there
     * Any other sections that might need to be there(?)
+         * check the slides for requirements; outline for what should be included is written there

 * Stephen and I should start working on the database and set our goals for the week.